OluwakemiElenpe/Pizza-Sales-Dashboard/README.md

 :-------------------------------------:|:------------------------------------------------:|
 ![](pizza_no.png)                      |   ![](Top_5_pizzas.png)

 The total sales is 817,860.
-The suggested seasonality period will be the month of July where we have the total order of 1,936.
+The suggested seasonality period will be the month of July where we have the total order of 1,936

 ![](Sales_by_month_year.png)

 The least five pizzas based on sales are: The Spanach Pesto Pizza with 15,596, The Mediterranean Pizza with 15,361, The Spanish Supreme Pizza with 15,278, The Green Garden Pizza with 13,956, and The Brie Carre Pizza with 11,588.

 ![](Buttom_5_pizzas.png)

+Sales by category:
+The highest category was Classic followed by